Lona44/ollama-lab-repo/README.md

 3. **Start the Flask API via Docker Compose:**

-   In your project folder:
+   In your project folder, run the following in a different terminal (2nd of the 3 terminals):
    ```bash
    docker compose up --build
    ```

 4. **Test the endpoint:**

-   In a new terminal:
+   In a new terminal (3rd of the 3 terminals):
    ```bash
    curl -X POST http://localhost:5050/chat \
      -H "Content-Type: application/json" \